Danvil/edvstools/README.md

 ### Convert files from binary into TSV format

-ShowEvents saves events in a binary file format to create smaller files and to be able to save and load quicker.
-If a more readable TSV text file is required for an external program, the tool ConvertEvents can be used to convert files.
+ShowEvents saves events in a binary file format to create smaller files which can be saved and loaded quicker.
+If an ASCII text file is required for an external program, the tool ConvertEvents can be used to convert binary event files into TSV text files.

-    bin/ConvertEvents --in /path/to/file --out /path/to/file.tsv
+    bin/ConvertEvents --in /path/to/eventfile --out /path/to/eventfile.tsv

 Try `bin/ConvertEvents --h` for more options.